transloadit/uppy/ARCHITECTURE.md

 Also, Yo-Yo (Bel) has some issues:

 - Local network requests from `<img src="">` are made on each state update.
 Not a big deal, but annoying and does not happing with vdom solutions, like Preact.
-- Webcam currently flashes when state is updated (morphdom issue?).
 - When using template strings it might be harder to re-use UI components in React, where JSX is a standard.

 We are thinking about trying Preact for more stability and React compatibility, but not sure if it’s worth it.
+Here is an example of using same component written in bel/yo-yo and JSX with Preact: http://www.webpackbin.com/NJymHWsJf.

 ## Harry's Proposal
----

 My proposal for Uppy's architecture and API address two use cases separately:

 1. Uppy when its used without React and state is managed internally